Stamford Domestic Violence Arrests

 What Can a Person Expect if They Have Been Accused of Domestic Violence in Stamford?

 When someone is arrested in Stamford for domestic violence, they are ordered to appear in court the next business day for their arraignment and restraining order hearing, also known as a criminal protective order.
 The restraining order can keep someone from returning home or having contact with their significant other or having contact with their children depending on the severity of the accusation.
-In cases involving Stamford domestic violence arrests, the accused will be interviewed by a Family Relations Officer and questioned about the events leading up to the alleged incident.
+The accused will be interviewed by a Family Relations Officer and questioned about the events leading up to the alleged incident.
 The Family Relations officer may then make recommendations to the court based on the interview.

 When May An Officer Be Required to Make an Arrest?